HKUST-Robotics-Team/SoftwareTutorialHW2021/README.md

     2. Tap "Manage Access" on the left bar.
     3. Invite a collaborator and type in `HKUST-Robotics-Team`.
     4. You are done!
 3. Edit the README with your full name or ITSC at the top.
-This allows us to identify you and assign you the right grade.
+This allows us to identify and assign the right grade to you.

 ## Submitting Homework